Mg30/pydwt/README.md

-# PyDBT
+# pydwt

-The pydbt library provides a set of tools for orchestrating tasks of data processing in a directed acyclic graph (DAG).
+The pydwt library provides a set of tools for orchestrating tasks of data processing in a directed acyclic graph (DAG).
 This DAG is composed of tasks that have dependencies between them and can be executed in parallel or sequentially, depending on their dependencies.

-In this document, we will provide a brief explanation of the main modules of the pydbt library, which are:
+In this document, we will provide a brief explanation of the main modules of the pydwt library, which are:

 * `session.py`: module for interacting with a database and creating DataFrame objects to manipulate data.
 * `dataframe.py`: module for defining a DataFrame class for working with data.